-• The school's roll will be managed within the maximum roll prescribed in the College's Integration Agreement.
-The number of places available for non-preference students will be governed by the maximum number allowable under the same Agreement which is 5% of the total roll.
+The College's roll will be managed within the maximum roll prescribed in the College's Integration Agreement.
+The number of places available for non-preference students will be governed by the maximum number allowable under the same Agreement which is up to 5% of the total roll.